dragoncoder047/tinobsy/README.md

 Circular references are the Achilles' heel of reference-counting collectors, so Tinobsy also includes a mark-and-sweep garbage collector to be able to collect cyclic garbage.

 The garbage collector is invoked by the function `tinobsy::vm::gc()`.
-It marks everything reachable, sweeps everything that isn't, and returns the number of swept objects.
+It recursively calls `tinobsy::object::mark()` on each reachable object (using the `object_schema`'s mark-function), and then deletes all the objects that didn't get marked.
+It then returns the count of objects deleted.

 To protect intermediate structures from being garbage-collected, `tinobsy::thread`s include a `gc_stack` member for this purpose.
 This can be made to point to the temporary objects, so they will end up being marked.